usmanUA/black-scholes-webapp/README.md

 This project implements a simple web application which computes (backend) and visualizes (frontend) numerical errors in Black-Scholes derivative pricing methods.
 The numerical errors are produced validating stable analytic greeks against the ones computed with:
 1. classical finite-differences
 2. complex-step differentiation

 The main objective of the project is to demonstrate reproducible cloud deployment using Infrastructure as Code (IaC).

 ## Architecture
-- **Frontend:** Vite + React + TypeScript hosted on S3 static website
+- **Frontend:** Vite + React + TypeScript hosted on S3 as CloudFront distribution
 - **Backend:** Dockerized TypeScript + C++ application hosted on EC2
 - **IaC:** AWS CDK provisions all infrastructure